Kutless: Later releases (2008–present)

 In May 2013 Kutless posted on social media that bassist Dave Luetkenhoelter had decided to leave the band.
 Their former merchandise manager Neal Cameron became the new bass player of Kutless in April 2014.

 Kutless released Glory, their eighth full-length album, on BEC Recordings in February 2014.
 As of July 2014 the album has released three singles "You Alone", "Always" and "Never Too Late".

 From March 2014 to May 2014, Kutless shared the Change a Life Your with Audio Adrenaline, immediately following this tour the band made it public that drummer Kyle Peek would be leaving the band to spend more time with his family and to explore worship leading at the band's home church in Portland.
 A few months after, long time guitarist Nick DePartee also left the band to go in a new direction, in his family life, artistically and in music.
 They were replaced by Vince DiCarlo and Drew Porter on guitar and drums, respectively.

 A new single, "Bring It On", was to be sent to Christian AC radio on October 6, 2015.

 In 2015, Vince DiCarlo left the band, and was replaced by Nathan Parrish on guitar.

 In 2018, Drew Porter was replaced by Matt Christopherson as their new drummer.

 In July 2022, to commemorate the 20th anniversary of their debut album, the band released an EP called TWENTY, featuring re-imagined songs from their self-titled album.
 On September 30 of that year, Kutless released a single, "Words of Fire", which showed a return to their hard rock roots.
 On December 2, 2022, the band released a second single, "End of the World", collaborating with Disciple.
 The band released their third single, "Midnight", on May 1, 2025.
 The band released their fourth single, "Lies Of My Brothers", on May 29, 2025, announcing the release of a new EP, The Seventh Seal, which was released on June 27th, 2025.

 In late July of 2025, guitarist James Mead was hospitalized after suffering a stroke.
+James announced on September 14, 2026 that he will no longer be a part of the band moving forward.